wibu009/wibu009/README.md

 # 💫 About Me:
 I'm Kien, but you can call me Jack.
-I'm a web developer currently working at Avepoint.
-I'm passionate about building robust and scalable web applications using C#.<br>- 💼 Currently working at: Avepoint as a Software Developer (July 2023 - Present)<br>- 👨‍💻 Profession: Full Stack Web Developer<br>- 💻 Favorite Programming Language: C#
+I'm a software developer currently working at Avepoint.
+I'm passionate about building robust and scalable web applications using C#.<br>- 💼 Currently working at: Avepoint as a Software Developer (July 2023 - Present)<br>- 👨‍💻 Profession: Developer<br>- 💻 Favorite Programming Language: C#

 ## 🌐 Socials: